-It is much easier and much more effective to focus efforts on the prevention of fraud and corruption before it occurs.
+It is much easier and much more effective to prevent fraud and corruption before it occurs than to find and deal with it after it happens.
 As all too many organisations discover to their cost, the resources, effort and reputational damage of responding to wrongdoing after the event is disproportionately high.
-If economic crime or other forms of ethical abuses do occur, then the earlier they are detected the better.
-This one- week workshop is designed to support the successful prevention and early detection of fraud and corruption in its many forms.
+If economic crime or other forms of ethical abuses do occur, then the earlier they are detected and dealt with the better.
+This one-week workshop is designed to support the successful prevention and early detection of fraud and corruption in its many forms.

 It will explore:

 • How the risks of and opportunities for unethical behaviour can be reduced through enhanced legislation, increased accountability and effective deterrence mechanisms

 • The importance of core values and codes of conduct